When we were asked as small children what we’d like to be when we grew up we would come up with every answer under the sun:

 That is a crazy concept to me!

-We are so complex, ever evolving and learning throughout our entire lives, so why do we think our interests and what we want to do with our time or for paid employment don’t change with us?
+We’re so complex, ever evolving and learning throughout our entire lives, so why do we think our interests and what we want to do with our time and for paid employment don’t change with us?

 This list below has been pinned up on a board in my bedroom for a good few years.
 I wrote it when I was twenty five years old and had just finished studying for my Masters degree.
-It was clear I had lots of things I wanted to do achieve, but I felt I at least had more direction and had honed down a step by step process of how I was going to work my way up that career ladder within the human rights/charity sector.
+It was clear I had lots of things I wanted to achieve, and I had honed down a step by step process of how I was going to work my way up that career ladder within the human rights/charity sector.

-Fast forward six years and apart from\ ‘motivational speaker’ and ‘consultancy’ my list of what I want to achieve in my working life has changed dramatically.
-I still have a huge interest in all of those roles listed above, but right now I don’t want to focus on human rights as my sole actions of my working life, which I partly talked about the reasons why in my past blog post ‘Now for the six o’clock news…are you ready?’
+Fast forward six years and apart from ‘motivational speaker’ and ‘consultancy’ my list of what I want to achieve in my working life has changed dramatically.
+I still have a huge interest in all of those roles listed above, but right now I don’t want to focus on human rights as my sole actions of my working life.
+I partly talked about the reasons why in my past blog post ‘Now for the six o’clock news…are you ready?’

 After re-assessing everything, looking at all of my past and recent experiences combined and current interests I have now decided to focus my attention on going down a different route completely, and my current goals that I’m working towards are: